11 Things to Check Prior to Your Vehicle Safety Inspection

-Currently, 17 states in the U.S. require safety inspections.
+Currently, 17 states in the U.S. require Safety Inspections.
 If you reside in one of these states, it is important to know what they are looking for prior to the inspection.
-The list below will highlight the common items that are checked during an inspection.
-It is highly recommended that this inspection is performed by a reputable shop such as Creech Imports.
+The list below will highlight the common items that are checked during a safety inspection.
+It is highly recommended that this safety inspection is performed by a reputable shop such as Creech Imports.

-Horn– The horn should be functional.
-If not, it will have to be repaired prior to the inspection.
+The horn should be functional.
+If not, it will have to be repaired prior to the safety inspection.
 It may not always seem like it, but the horn is an important safety item.